UniversalDependencies/docs/_tagset-conversion/index.md

 ## Tagset conversion tables to universal tags and features

 **Disclaimer:**
-These conversion tables were generated automatically via Interset.
+These conversion tables were generated automatically via <a href="http://ufal.mff.cuni.cz/interset">Interset</a>.
-It uses only tags (+ features) as input, therefore it is only an approximation.
+It uses only tags (+ features) as input, therefore the result is only an approximation.
 Some tags can only be mapped if we also know the lemma or the syntactic context; such information has not been available here.
 The tables require manual postprocessing in order to provide accurate and complete information.